Republicans storm impeachment inquiry | The New Daily

-A US House of Representatives impeachment inquiry descended into chaos on Thursday (Australian time) as a group of Republicans stormed into the hearing room and delayed testimony by a key Pentagon witness.
+A US impeachment inquiry descended into chaos on Thursday (Australian time) as a group of Republicans stormed into the hearing room and delayed testimony by a key Pentagon witness.

-More than two dozen Republican representatives surged into the room where US defence official Laura Cooper who oversees Ukraine and Russia matters, was due to testify.
+Urged by President Donald Trump to get tougher in fighting attempts to impeach him, more than two dozen Republican representatives surged into the room where US defence official Laura Cooper was due to testify.

 The protesting Republicans yelled complaints that the Democrats running the inquiry were conducting the process in private.